 Hustle or Knowledge: What’s More Important for Real Estate Success?

-What better way to add value than to ask you, the community, for your Best Ever advice on a variety of different real estate topics.
-This week, the question was “which is more important for success as a real estate investor: hustle or knowledge?
+We regularly post a question to the Best Ever Show Community on Facebook.
+This community is for real estate entrepreneurs to interact and help one another reach their business goals.
+A recent question was “which is more important for success as a real estate investor: hustle or knowledge?

 Hustle beat out knowledge with 15 votes to 9 votes, while 4 others said both and one rebel said neither are important (although their response was my favorite one!).
 However, the margin was much smaller than I expected.
-While the majority of the active real estate professionals think that hustle is more important than knowledge, which I believe as well, the knowledge voters made a strong case for their side.
+While the majority of the active, successful real estate investors think that hustle is more important than knowledge, which I believe as well, the knowledge voters made a strong case for their side.

 That being said, the poll is closed, the responses are in and here are the results: